wolff-heig/dai-lab-tools/README.md

 **Go to Docker hub and search for this image.**

 Using this image, **you must read** the section "Working with containers" of the document "The Top 10 Docker commands" on Cyberlearn.
 You should:
-- run the image `heigvddai/chucknorris`,
+1. run the image `heigvddai/chucknorris`,
-- run the image as background process,
+2. run the image as background process,
-- run the image, which uses TCP port 80 and map it to another port, for example 8080 (you can then open a browser and connect to `localhost:8080` to see a Chuck Norris joke and refresh the page several times),
+3. run the image, which uses TCP port 80 and map it to another port, for example 8080 (you can then open a browser and connect to `localhost:8080` to see a Chuck Norris joke and refresh the page several times),
-- open a shell in the running container,
+4. open a shell in the running container,
-- list the running containers with `docker ps`,
+5. list the running containers with `docker ps`,
-- stop the running container,
+6. stop the running container,
-- remove the downloaded image.
+7. remove the downloaded image.

 **Write down the commands you used for each of these steps.**

+---

+**Jérémy Wolff - Commands I used :**

+1. `docker run heigvddai/chucknorris`
+2. `docker run -d heigvddai/chucknorris`
+3. `docker run -d -p 8080:80 heigvddai/chucknorris`
+4. `docker exec -it 97 /bin/bash # 97 are the first digits of the ID of the running container`
+5. `docker ps`
+6. `docker stop 97 # 97 are the first digits of the ID of the running container`
+7. `docker rmi 075cab37437a # 075cab37437a is the IMAGE ID`

+Please note that you must first delete the container using the image before you can delete it with the above command (7.).

+---

 #### Port mapping